Manage workspace settings

 • Name: Webhook name

-• URL: Slack or external server URL
+• URL: Webhook endpoint URL

 • Verify SSL: SSL certificate validation